kemeny/PongGame/README.md

-# Pong Game in Python using Pygame
+# Pong Game in Python made with MetaGPT

 ## Overview
 This is a simple implementation of the classic Pong game using Python and the Pygame library.
 The game features two paddles and a bouncing ball.
 The objective is to prevent the ball from passing your paddle.
 Each time a player misses the ball, the opponent gets a point.